ahlag/delta/.github/PULL_REQUEST_TEMPLATE.md

 If benchmark tests were added, please run the benchmarks in GitHub Actions for the consistent environment, and the instructions could accord to: https://spark.apache.org/developer-tools.html#github-workflow-benchmarks.
 # TODO: Confirm
 -->

+## Checklist for the PR Reviewer

+**Reviewers should check the checkboxes below before approval.**

+- [ ] Commits are properly organized and messages are according to the guideline
+- [ ] PR title describes the changes

+## Post-Review Checklist for the PR Author

+**PR Author should check the checkboxes below before merging.**

+- [ ] All open points are addressed and tracked via issues or tickets